betterscientificsoftware/bssw.io/Articles/Blog/Covid19WorkstationCleanliness-wikized.md

 ### What surfaces to clean?

-You should routinely clean, with a disinfecting solution of some kind (see below), any surface/object in your work area you touch, even if infrequently.
+You should routinely clean, with a disinfecting solution of some kind (see below), any surface/object that you touch in your work, even if infrequently.
 Obviously, this includes your computer keyboard, mouse and monitor, as well as the desk area immediately around these.
-However, it is easy to forget about all the other things in our office areas we touch apart from our computer.
+However, it is easy to forget about the other things in our office areas we touch apart from our computer.

 This cleaning guidance also includes your office chair armrests, telephone dial